Estimating Counterfactual Matrix Means with Short Panel Data: Proofs of Supplementary Results

 Several papers in the literature on bipartite match data develop approaches for identifying $\mu_{ct}$ (or functions of it) under other models of how unobserved confounders affect outcomes $Y_{it}^*$ that still impose strict exogeneity and fixed-effect-like assumptions \citep{bonhomme2020econometric}.
 To prove identification of $\mu_{ct}$ under their alternative models, these papers appeal to the connectedness of different graphs with nodes that represent units and/or outcomes in the nomenclature of this paper.
-In this section, we show that two types of graphs and accompanying assumptions about their connectedness made in this literature are both equivalent to Assumption \ref{assump:observed_outcome_overlap_graph_connected} when $r = 1$.
+In this section, we show that two types of graphs and accompanying assumptions about their connectedness made in this literature are both equivalent to the O\textsuperscript{3} Algorithm (Algorithm \ref{alg:o3_algorithm}) converging to a single super cohort, i.e. $M^{(K)} = 1$, when $r = 1$.